 - Teachers who are registered with the National Board and committed to starting the National Board process or NBCTs whose renewal is pending within a year or two should attend the Jump Start training appropriate to their needs.
-National Board Jump Start participants should be teachers who have registered with the National Board for Professional Teaching Standards or are considering pursuing this certification.
 Priority access for open seminar seats will be given to those candidates who are officially registered with NBPTS.
 We regret that we will likely only be able to accommodate those who have already completed the three-years-teaching National Board eligibility requirement.
 We encourage those who will meet the three year requirement by the end of the school year to register for one of our summer events.

 Q. How do I know which Jump Start to attend?

 Q. How much does it cost?

 - National Board Jump Start WEA member fees are still to be determined, but should not exceed $250.00 for WEA members.
-Tuition includes breakfast, lunch, coffee and snacks each day, and all training materials.
-Part of the registration fee also provides an honorarium to each of the many NBCTs and trainers who contribute their time to make this event a quality experience for candidates.
+Tuition includes breakfast, lunch, coffee and snacks each day, and all training materials; part of the registration fee also provides an honorarium to each of the many NBCTs and trainers who contribute their time to make this event a quality experience for candidates.